-After the contract is awarded, a notification of award must be posted to the ESBD within two business days if the contract is expected to exceed \$25,000.00.447 The ESBD notice of award includes the following information:
+After the contract is awarded, a notification of award must be posted to the ESBD within two business days if the contract is expected to exceed \$25,000.00.445 The ESBD notice of award includes the following information:

-- Requisition Number (as it was listed on the ESBD solicitation posting)

-- Class/Item Code

-- Agency Name

-- Response Title (as it was listed on the ESBD solicitation posting)

-- Dollar Amount Awarded

-- Response Status (e.g., full award, partial award, multiple award, canceled)
+- Requisition Number (as it was listed on the ESBD solicitation posting) - Class/Item Code - Agency Name - Response Title (as it was listed on the ESBD solicitation posting) - Dollar Amount Awarded - Response Status (e.g., full award, partial award, multiple award, canceled) - 444 TEX.
+TAX CODE § 171.255.
+Information regarding entities registered to transact business in Texas may be found at www.sos.state.tx.us. - 445 TEX.
+GOV'T CODE § 2155.083(k)(2); 34 TEX.
+ADMIN.
+CODE §§ 20.214, 20.215(c); See also 34 TEX.
+ADMIN.
+CODE § 20.109.

 - HUB Certification Status

 - Vendor Name

 - Vendor Address

-In the event the action resulting from the ESBD posting is not a contract award, the agency must post notice of the non-award to the ESBD within two business days.448 Depending on the procurement, an agency may also choose to notify each respondent in writing of the non-selection.
+In the event the action resulting from the ESBD posting is not a contract award, the agency must post notice of the non-award to the ESBD within two business days.
+446 Depending on the procurement, an agency may also choose to notify each respondent in writing of the non-selection.
 The Contract Developer must maintain proof of the ESBD posting in the procurement file.